 See the pictures below.

 At the start you will have a wet lumpy mixture.
 Don't worry, you haven't done anything wrong.

 Keep cooking, stirring, and reducing over a low heat until it looks like the image below.

 The Canning Jar

 While you are making your jam, prepare your jar.
 To sterilize I first wash it and then place the jar and lid in a pan of boiling water.
 I leave this for 10 minutes slowing simmering away.

 When the jam is done I remove the jar with tongs from the boiling water.
 Whilst the jam and jar are hot, I carefully spoon the jam into the jar and put the lid on.
 I then place the jar with the lid on in a bowl of cool tap water.

 Often I change the water a few times to cool the jam as quickly as possible.
-I then put the jam into the refrigerator.
-This will make enough for toast for hungry family but if you are wanting to make loads, pectin will be necessary and proper canning jars.
+I then put the jam in the refrigerator.
+This will make enough for toast for a hungry family but if you are wanting to make loads, pectin will be necessary and proper canning jars.

 Jam as Gifts

 Mango Jam Labels